OpenGeoScales/ogs-data-exploration/README.md

 # ogs-data-exploration

-Welcome to the ogs-data-exploration repository!
+Welcome to the ogs-data-exploration repository 👋

 This repository is dedicated to the cartography and exploration of greenhouse gas (GHG) emissions data at various geographical scales.
 Two main goals are defined for this repository: